gustafekeberg/markdown-lilypond-preprocessor/README.md

+# LilyPond snippets in markdown/multimarkdown

-# Markdown preprocessor for LilyPond snippets in markdown file
+*Markdown/MultiMarkdown preprocessor for LilyPond snippets in markdown file.*

 The goal for this preprocessor is to make it easy to include music via a LilyPond snippet in a markdown file.

+This is just ideas.
+At the moment it can extract the LilyPond data from the markdown syntax but nothing more.

 ## RegExps